Your cookie preferences

 • Cable broadband — Supplied by Virgin Media, this uses a different technology to deliver broadband to your home.
 It can offer speeds of up to 1Gbps (1000Mbps) and is available to around 56% of homes.

 • Full fibre broadband — While most fibre packages still use copper cables to connect your home to the nearest street cabinet, full fibre (or ‘fibre-to-the-premises’) sends fibre cabling directly to your home.
-Only about half of homes currently have it available to them — but it can deliver lightning-fast speeds well above 1Gbps and the network rapidly growing its coverage across the country.
+Only about two-thirds of homes currently have it available to them — but it can deliver lightning-fast speeds well above 1Gbps and the network rapidly growing its coverage across the country.

-Our best broadband deals
+Compare our best broadband deals

 Search on Uswitch to find the right broadband package for you.